mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 subtitle: "Part I - Basics"
 ---

 In this series I will teach you basically everything there is to know about generators in JavaScript - what they are, how to use them and - as usual - all the intricacies involved.
-And as usual, we will begin with some basics, to give you an overview of that the generators are.
+And as always, we will begin with some basics, to give you an overview of that the generators are.

-This series doesn't assume *any* previous knowledge about generators, but it does assume a very solid knowledge of iterables and iterators in JavaScript.
+This series doesn't assume *any* previous knowledge about generators.
+However it does assume a very solid knowledge of iterables and iterators in JavaScript.
 If you don't know iterables/iterators, or don't really feel confident using them, make sure to check out my [previous article](/articles/iterables-and-iterators), which covers them in depth.

-Learned the prerequisites?
+Know the prerequisites?
 Awesome!
 You are ready to dive into the world of generators.
 It is a strange, strange world, where many things are completely different to what you are used to in a regular JavaScript code.

-But the actual mechanism is very simple, and after reading this article you will already feel confident in your capability to actually use generators by yourself.
+But the actual mechanism is very simple, and after reading this article you will feel confident in your capability to actually use generators by yourself.

 So let's get started!